krother/training_and_teaching_methods/coding_exercises/coding_kata.md

 ### 1. Pick a Challenge

-* Go to [www.academis.eu](http://www.academis.eu/) and pick a challenge from one of the sections.
+* Check the list below and pick a challenge
-* If you do this for the first time, the *"Postcard"* and *"Baby Name Generator"* are easy to facilitate.
 * Read through the challenge and make sure you understand the task
 * Announce the task to the group
 * Send them a link to the challenge

 ### 2. Set a time limit

-* A good time limit is between 10 minutes (for a one-star or warmup exercise) and 45 minutes (a three-star challenge) in a group of beginners.
+* A good time limit is between 10 minutes (for a warmup exercise) and 45 minutes (a medium challenge)
 * Announce the time limit
 * Make sure the timer is clearly visible